 Time Zones in Costa Rica

 How to Check Time in Costa Rica

-4. Export the selected time range for real scheduling: After selecting a time block, use the export options shown on the page: ICS download, Google Calendar, Gmail, Copy to clipboard, or Share link.
-This is practical for sending a confirmed call slot to a hotel partner in San José, sharing a support handoff with a U.S.-based team, or creating a calendar event that automatically appears in each participant’s local time zone.
+4. Export and share the selected time: After selecting a range, use the export options for ICS download, Google Calendar, Gmail, Copy to clipboard, or Share link.
+This is especially practical when sending a confirmed meeting slot to a remote sales team, a travel coordinator arranging airport pickups in Costa Rica, or an international client who needs the appointment to appear correctly in their local calendar.

+Time Zones in Costa Rica